shawna-tuli-silicon-valley/avanade-accenture-microsoft-silicon-valley-advanced-analytics-and-ai-2/README.md

 ∙ Shawna Tuli 2023 Microsoft Certificate in Microsoft Certified: Azure Fundamentals

 ∙ Shawna Tuli 2023 Microsoft Certificate in Microsoft Certified: Power Platform Fundamentals

+• Shawna Tuli 2023 Google Certificate in Foundations: Data, Data, Everywhere

+• Shawna Tuli 2023 Google Certificate in Ask Questions to Make Data-Driven Decisions

+• Shawna Tuli 2023 Google Certificate in Prepare Data For Exploration

+• Shawna Tuli 2023 Google Certificate in Process Data from Dirty to Clean

+• Shawna Tuli 2023 Google Certificate in Analyze Data to Answer Questions

+• Shawna Tuli 2023 Google Certificate in Share Data Through the Art of Visualization

+• Shawna Tuli 2023 Google Certificate in Data Analysis with R Programming

+• Shawna Tuli 2023 Google Certificate in Data Analytics Capstone Project: Complete a Case Study
 _________________________________________________________________________________________________________________________________________________________
 "Everyone talks about "culture add" but it is often the first thing that gets sacrificed when looking for the right hire.
 Shawna is a rare "culture add" that has brought a deeply analytical mind and love for data to Avanade but also a sense of community, inclusion, and support for the kind of workplace we've strived to build.
 I would recommend you consider her for any of your teams you're not just trying to make better but make great." - Harry Holstrom (Avanade West Region Territory Lead for Communications, Media and Technology)